Personalise your website with dynamic content

 Netflix makes different recommendations to you and your friends.
 When you visit Amazon, you are shown the products most relevant to you.
 Your Spotify account makes recommendations based on what you've listened to in the past.
 So, why does your website look the same to every visitor?

-In 2018, website visitors expect to see the content that's relevant to them.
+Website visitors expect to see the content that's relevant to them.
 If they're existing customers, then they'll be more interested in support articles and add-ons than your product overview.
-First-time visitors will want to learn what your business does.
-A static website forces your visitor to go looking for the content relevant to them – and that's not what today's buyers and customers want.
+First-time visitors will want to learn what your business does and how it can help them.
+A static website forces your visitor to go looking for the content relevant to them – and that's not what today's buyers want.

 We live in an age of smart technology that adapts to our needs and interests.
 Is your website keeping up with your audience's expectations?